lsbesley/pygrapes/README.md

 PyGRAPES is best suited for grazing incidence and reflection geometry ptychographic datasets, supports multiple incidence angles, and multiple rotational angles about the surface normal, allowing users to specify complex imaging geometries and perform iterative reconstructions from ptychographic datasets.

 PyGRAPES is tested on GPU and is strongly reccomended to run on GPU, but should run on CPU.

+## Installation
+Clone the Git Repository and run the test jupyter notebooks to verify the installation is working.